AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-send-topics-for-review.md

 The review workflow creates a multi-reviewer environment wherein the initiator specifies a list of topics for review, add multiple reviewers, and assigns a timeline for the review task.
 Adobe Experience Manager Guides allows users belonging to the Authors and Publishers groups to initiate a review.

 As the review workflow is project-specific, the initiator of review must be a part of the project team or have rights to create a project.
 At the time of creating a project, you define the team members for the project and assign them various roles or groups.
-For more information about projects, see [Create a DITA project](authoring-create-dita-project.md#).
+For more information about projects, view [Create a DITA project](authoring-create-dita-project.md#).

 You can create a review task from:

 -   **Editor**: Allows you to send an individual topic or DITA map for review.
 Note that the workflow for creating a review task is common across the Editor and Assets UI.
 Only the method of launching the review workflow differs.
-For information about launching the review workflow from the Editor, see the [Create Review Task](web-editor-features.md#id215OCJ00JXA) feature in the Editor.
+For information about launching the review workflow from the Editor, view the [Create Review Task](web-editor-features.md#id215OCJ00JXA) feature in the Editor.

 -   **Assets UI**: Allows you to send one or multiple topics and DITA map for review.
 Sharing documents for review from Assets UI workflow is covered under this topic.